varchashva/LetsMapYourNetwork/README.md

    - More action you perform, more visibility you get about the network

 #### FUTURE TO-DO ####
+1. Continuos Monitoring
-1. More interactive actions for node
+2. More interactive actions for node
-2. Grouping of systems – like same subnet IPs as one group
+3. Grouping of systems – like same subnet IPs as one group
-3. System fingerprinting
+4. System fingerprinting
-4. Geographical location mapping
+5. Geographical location mapping

 Shoot any suggestion/complain/bug to varchashva \[at] gmail \[dot] com